-Pric cing strategy Description of strategy 1.
+Pri cing strategy Description of strategy 1.
 Price skimming We set the initial price high and then systematically reduce it over time.
 Customers expect prices to eventually fall.
 2. Penetration pricing We set the initial price low to accelerate product adoption.
-3. Experience curve pricing We set the price low to build volume and reduce costs through accumulated experience.
+Experience curve pricing We set the price low to build volume and reduce costs through accumulated experience.
 4. Leader pricing We initiate a price change and expect other firms to follow.
-5. Parity pricing We match the price set by the overall market or price leader.
-6. Low-price supplier We always strive to have the lowest price on the market.
-7. Complementary We price the core product low when complementary items such as Q Price hundling We offer this product as part of a bundle of sourced night.
-0. Frice building usually at a total price that is lower than the sum of individual prices.
+Parity pricing We match the price set by the overall market or price leader.
+Low-price supplier We always strive to have the lowest price on the market.
+Complementary product pricing We price the core product low when complementary items such as accessories, supplies and services can be priced higher.
+8. Price bundling We offer this product as part of a bundle of several products, usually at a total price that is lower than the sum of individual prices.
 9. Customer value pricing We price one version of our product at very competitive levels, offering fewer features than are available on other versions.
 10. Cost-plus pricing We establish the price of the product at a point that gives us a specified percentage profit margin over our costs.
 11. Break-even pricing We establish the price of the product at a point that will allow us to recover the costs of developing the product.
 12. Price signaling We use price to signal the quality of our product to customers.
 13. Image pricing We offer an identical version of the product at a higher price.
 14. Premium pricing We price one version of our product at a premium, offering more features than are available on other versions.
-15. Second market We price this product at very competitive levels for the purpose of exporting or selling in secondary markets 16 Periodic or random We periodically or randomly lower the price of this product 10. discounts we periodically of randomly lower the price of this product.
+15. Second market discounting We price this product at very competitive levels for the purpose of exporting or selling in secondary markets.
+16. Periodic or random discounts We periodically or randomly lower the price of this product.
 17. Geographic pricing We price this product differently for different geographic markets.
-18. Perceived value pricing We price this product based on our customers' perceptions of the product's value.
+Perceived value pricing We price this product based on our customers' perceptions of the product's value.
 19. Internet pricing We price this product differently on our Internet website compared to the price we charge through our other sales outlets.